bastionzero/terraform-provider-bastionzero/docs/data-sources/ad_bash.md

 Get a bash script that can be used to install the latest production BastionZero agent ([`bzero`](https://github.com/bastionzero/bzero)) on your targets.

-~> **Warning** The fetched `script` does not contain the registration secret that is required to register your targets with BastionZero.
+-> **Note** The fetched `script` does not contain the registration secret that is required to register your targets with BastionZero.
 You must replace `<REGISTRATION-SECRET-GOES-HERE>` with a valid [registration secret](https://docs.bastionzero.com/docs/admin-guide/authorization#registration-api-keys) before attempting to execute the script.
 This can be done by using the